 FreeSync allows the monitor to change its refresh rate dynamically, which eliminates screen tearing and stuttering with minimal input lag penalty if you have a compatible graphics card.

 Although the Acer VG271 is not officially G-SYNC compatible, FreeSync works without issues with compatible NVIDIA cards.
 Note that you cannot simultaneously run FreeSync, HDR, and VRB – only one at the time.

 Other features include the Aim Point customizable crosshairs, Picture in Picture/Picture by Picture, Black Boost for better visibility in darker games, and three customizable picture presets.

 The OSD (On-Screen Display) menu is navigated via the joystick placed at the back of the monitor.
-There are three additional hotkeys (plus a power button) which you can assign to certain OSD functions.
+There are three additional hotkeys (plus a power button) that you can assign to certain OSD functions.

 Design & Connectivity

 The Acer VG271 has a tilt-only stand, but it is VESA mount compatible.

 Price & Similar Monitors

-|Ports||DisplayPort 1.2, 2x HDMI 2.0
+|DisplayPort 1.2, 2x HDMI 2.0